ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 This enforces that the `OUT` datatype is equal to the `IN` datatype since `IN` is used in both arguments.

-It also envorces that the input and output sizes are the same since `inputOutputSize` is used in the two arguments for the size.
+It also enforces that the input and output sizes are the same since `inputOutputSize` is used in the two arguments for the size.

 Since the arguments of the template are still not fully specified and there is some remaining degree of freedom, we need to continue to define some template parameters: